Big Brother 22 (American season): The Amazing Race

-Palumbo competed on The Amazing Race 38 partnered with a his brother.
+Palumbo competed on The Amazing Race 38 partnered with his brother.

 Other shows

 Rogers appeared on the fifth season of MTV's Ex on the Beach and she competed on the Amazon FreeVee reality competition show, The Goat.
 Pierzina appeared as a contestant on the USA Network reality competition series Snake in the Grass.
+In 2026, Alexander competed on the fifth season of The Floor.